ippontech/blog-usa/posts/coalesce2022-a-recap.md

 > Problem: How do you speed up team onboarding and ramp-up?
 > Typically analysts spend 18 months on the job, and it takes them 6 months to onboard into an organization.
 >
-> Solution: By making assets (such as your data objects, metrics and queries) you can reduce this time astronomically.
+> Solution: By making assets (such as your data objects, metrics and queries) available, you can reduce this time astronomically.

 2. Speed up root-cause analysis
 > Problem: Finding the solution to `It doesn't seem like Metric X is right?` is far from easy
 >
-> Solution: Establish an automatic lineage across all of your data assets so you can easily trace data's journey through your process.
+> Solution: Establish an automatic lineage across all of your data assets so you can easily trace the data's journey through your process.

 3. Active data trust management
 > Problem: How do you go from metadata as a knowledge repository to activating the metadata to create actions in your environment?